Disability Insurance Elective Coverage (DIEC): A Safety Net for the Business Owner or Self-Employed

 - You were sick, injured, or had a disabling condition due to pregnancy or childbirth and could not work.

-- Your child, parent, spouse, or registered domestic partner needed your care due to a serious health condition.
+- Your child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner needed your care due to a serious health condition.

 - You would like to bond with your new child (biological, foster or adopted child).

 Many people could not do without income even temporarily.